 If you’re a “creative professional” the chances are extremely high that you live in the dark.
 As a film editor, I have to spend all …

-No matter how passionate, energetic, and dedicated you are to your creative profession, you will inevitably reach a point of exhaustion and burnout.
-It happens …
+No matter how passionate, energetic, & dedicated you are to your creative profession, you will inevitably reach a point of exhaustion and burnout.
+RESET.

 My name is Zack Arnold, and I’m a recovering workaholic.
 Here’s the thing about being a workaholic that nobody ever talks about.
 Unlike other addictions …